- What is Angular?

 Disadvantages of Angular

-The following are some disadvantages and issues with utilising Angular:
+The followings are some disadvantages and issues with utilising Angular:

 - For newbies, an angular feature can be perplexing.

 - There isn’t a clear manual or comprehensive, all-encompassing documentation.

 - Limited Routing makes it difficult to debug scopes.

 - When pages have interactive components, Angular can become slow.